 JST Direct Invitation Program

-Sakura Science Plan has another kind of program than Open Application Program, JST Direct Invitation Program that JST directly invites foreign youth to Japan as a host organization.
-JST Direct Invitation Program has two programs, such as SAKURA SCIENCE High School Program, SAKURA SCIENCE Supporters Program).
+Sakura Science Exchange Program has another kind of program than Open Application Program, JST Direct Invitation Program that JST directly invites foreign youth to Japan as a host organization.
+JST Direct Invitation Program has two programs, such as SAKURA SCIENCE High School Program, SAKURA SCIENCE Supporters Program.

 SAKURA SCIENCE High School Program

-SAKURA SCIENCE High School Program (SSHP) started as a part of the Sakura Science Plan to invite youth from 14 countries and regions in 2014.
+SAKURA SCIENCE High School Program (SSHP) started as a part of the Sakura Science Exchange Program to invite youth from 14 countries and regions in 2014.

 SSHP invites excellent high school students and supervisors from foreign countries (mainly Asia) to Japan for a week, and they participate in the exchange programs specially coordinated by JST.
 The purpose of the program is to make contributions to the development of global science and technology by supporting the excellent talents overseas whom universities/research institutions and businesses in Japan desire by enhancing high school students’ interest in science and technology of Japan when they visit Japan.